Relaxing in the Rat Race

 Reading Room, New York Public Library

 Recently reopened after two years, the New York Public Library Reading Room was built in 1911.
-More than 100 years old, the room presents a 33 foot mural on the ceiling and access to millions of research books.
+More than 100 years old, and now a New York City landmark, the room presents a 33 foot mural on the ceiling and access to millions of research books.
 Aside from reading, however, the room provides is something of an oasis in the middle of the city.
 In midtown, at 42nd and Fifth Avenue, quiet space is hard to find.
 The Reading Room provides much calm is a sea of activity.
 New York’s citizenry has used the room for self-improvement since the early years of the depression.
 But self-improvement doesn’t only follow intellectual pursuits.
 Slip into one of the many seats, close your eyes, and breathe in the surrounding calm.
 After twenty minutes, you’ll be ready to go outside to the hustle of the street with a more mindful state of being.

 Prospect Park, Brooklyn